Skip to Main Content

 Different learning environments, both physical and online

-In addition to face-to-face learning in lectures, supervisions and practicals, it is very likely that you will be learning online too: reading books and articles, completing problems or exercises, writing essays and communicating with staff by email.
+In addition to face-to-face learning in lectures, supervisions and practicals, it is very likely that you will be learning online too: reading books and articles, completing and submitting problem sheets or essays, and communicating with your lecturers and supervisors by email.

 University Information Services